AnnikaW-dev/loan-and-accommodation-cost/README.md

    *That members can save the calulations
 ### Accessibility

-I have had the accessibillity inmind through the procces of building YogaPause by:
+I have had the accessibillity inmind through the procces of building Loan & accomendation cost by:

 * Used sematic HTML

-* I havee ensured to meet the minimum contrst reuirements by test with [WAVE](https://wave.webaim.org/) (see the result in the test section)
+* I have ensured to meet the minimum contrst reuirements by test with [WAVE](https://wave.webaim.org/) (see the result in the test section)

 * I have chosen the fonts with the readabillity in mind.